Magical Mystery Tour

-On 8 September 1967 The Beatles recorded six takes of the song.
+On 8 September 1967 The Beatles recorded six takes of ‘Flying’.
 It underwent various changes during the session, and a saxophone jazz solo was used during the lengthy coda, sampled from an unidentified modern jazz recording.

 Take six featured drums, organ and guitar.
 Three organs, recorded then played backwards over the basic rhythm track, were then added, and John Lennon recorded the main melody on a Mellotron.
 Following this, all four Beatles taped their chanted vocals.

-On 28 September Flying was completed, with the addition of more Mellotron from Lennon (the mellifluous melodies most noticeable at the end of the track), guitar by Harrison, and various percussion instruments played by Starr.
+‘Flying’ was completed on 28 September, with the addition of more Mellotron from Lennon (the mellifluous melodies most noticeable at the end of the track), guitar by George Harrison, and various percussion instruments played by Ringo Starr.
 Lennon and Starr then compiled a series of tape loops, effects and backwards recordings.